dllrun/foam-extend-general-contact/README.md

 ## 2. Documentation
-The documention below provides guidelines on how to install this foam-extend code repository.
+The documention below provide guidelines on how to install this foam-extend code repository.
 Please follow the link to the instruction for installation given below:

 * [Installation](howToInstall.md)